paperscape/paperscape-backend/README.md

 | frequency - how often (A) appears in (C) | unsigned little-endian 16-bit int -> 2 bytes |
 | number of citations of citing paper (C)  | unsigned little-endian 16-bit int -> 2 bytes |

+Note that the above encoding is the default in Paperscape.
+It is possible to disable the encoding/decoding of the last three 2-byte fields in the configuration file.

 #### map_data table ####

 This table can be created as output by the n-body map generator, and used as input to the tile generator.